yishengjin1413/docs.microsoft.com-nuget/docs/Consume-Packages/Managing-the-NuGet-Cache.md

 nuget locals all -clear               #Clear all caches
 ```

-Note that managing the cache is presently supported only from the NuGet command line, and not within Visual Studio or through the Package Manager Console.
+Note that managing the cache is presently supported only from the NuGet command line, and only clearing all cache is supported within Visual Studio through the **Tools > Options > NuGet Package Manager** and clicking on `Clear All NuGet Cache(s)`.
 Also, managing the 2.x cache is not supported in NuGet 3.6 and later.

 The following errors can occur when using `nuget locals`: